daniel-cruz/EightQueenPuzzle/README.md

 The code is based on Backtraking algorith https://youtu.be/0DeznFqrgAI and https://github.com/sol-prog/N-Queens-Puzzle code

+You can access to web interface on localhost:5000

 Please let me know if you have any doubt or comment.